Chris Harris's Film Page

 For some reason, the American public really didn't get this film.
 How could they fail to appreciate the sheer European verve that this film's got?

-The closest thing the 1990s got to producing another Blade Runner.
+In my opinion, this was the closest thing the 1990s got to producing another Blade Runner.
 Visually stunning, a brilliant cast, and so many references, throwaway lines and huge explosions that it's got "classic" written all over it.
 Add an Eric Serra soundtrack and even a limited edition Swatch watch and (up until the Matrix was released, at least) it has the makings of the cult classic of its decade.

 It's worth getting the soundtrack album just for the bonkers track with the implausible title of Aknot!
 Wot?
 I still grin when I hear "Leeloo Dallas Multipass!"

 The soundtrack CD also contains a copy of the original website, which is just as well, seeing as Sony appear to have, er, "retired" the one on the web.
-However, Gaumont still has their site up, plugging the film and the video game, so the link's on the left.

 Forbidden Planet